CP1404/Practicals/prac_10/README.md

 # Deliverables

 This section summarises the expectations for marking in this practical.
 Please follow the [submission guidelines](../README.md#submission) to ensure you receive marks for your work.

 Since this is the **final practical**, your requirements for pull requests are a bit different.
 Please submit **three** URLs:

 - Your own feedback branch PR with a mention of a reviewer for this prac.
-- Two (2) PRs that show you doing good code reviews for any of the past pracs.
+- Two (2) PRs that show you doing good code reviews for any of the past pracs (even if you've already submitted these before).

 Files required: